open-wc/open-wc/packages/es-dev-server/README.md

 Compatibility mode enables bundle-free development with features such as es modules and import maps on older browsers, including IE11.

-Read more

 There are three modes that can be enabled:
 ### esm
 `esm` mode adds [es-module-shims](https://github.com/guybedford/es-module-shims) to enable new module features such as dynamic imports and import maps.

 This mode has a neglible performance impact, and is great when working on modern browsers.
+Do note that for both compatability modes `esm` and `modern` you'll have to provide an import map in your `index.html`.
+To generate an import map, you can check out our package [import-maps-generate](https://github.com/open-wc/open-wc/tree/master/packages/import-maps-generate), or add one manually.

 ### modern
 `modern` mode expands `esm` mode, adding a babel transform and a polyfill loader.